BLOGTutorials

 Step 1: Superpose Your Video with a Newspaper Image

-1. Import Your Assets:
+1. Import Your Assets

-2. Place Video and Image on Timeline:
+2. Place Video and Image on the Timeline

-3. Create an Opacity Mask:
+3. Create an Opacity Mask

 Step 2: Create a Freeze Frame

-1. Add a Freeze Frame:
+1. Add a Freeze Frame

-o This will create a still image of that frame for the second part of the effect.
+• Select "Add Frame Hold": From the menu, choose "Add Frame Hold."
+This will create a still image of that frame, which can be used as the freeze frame for the next part of your effect.

 Step 3: Create a Zoom Out with Keyframes

-1. Apply the Transform Effect:
+1. Apply the Transform Effect

-2. Set Keyframes for Zoom Out:
+2. Set Keyframes for Zoom Out

 Step 4: Create a Black-and-White Animation

-1. Apply the Lumetri Color Effect:
+1. Apply the Lumetri Color Effect

-2. Adjust Saturation:
+2. Adjust Saturation

 Step 5: Add a Quick Flash Effect

-1. Apply the Brightness and Contrast Effect:
+1. Apply the Brightness and Contrast Effect

-2. Set Keyframes for Flash Effect:
+2. Set Keyframes for Flash Effect